smilett/PyRecorder/README.md

 ## Standalone app

-If you donot have a runable python environment, or if you just donot want to install those required packages, a standalone OS X app (see [standalone_app] (https://github.com/smilett/PyRecorder/blob/master/standalone_app)) is built for your choice.
+If you donot have a runable python environment, or if you just donot want to install those required packages, a standalone OS X app (see [standalone_app] (https://github.com/smilett/PyRecorder/tree/master/standalone_app)) is your good choice.

-The app is build by "py2app".
+The app is built by "py2app".
 If you would like to biuld your own version of PyRecorder OS X app, please find more information on [py2app] (https://pythonhosted.org/py2app/) homepage.
-* NOTE: when building you app using "pyapp", please set `'argv_emulation': False` in your setup.py file.
+* NOTE: when building you app using "py2app", please set `'argv_emulation': False` in your "setup.py" file.
 Otherwise, your app would not appear at front when you open it.

 ## Known issues